 The NSW Office of Water (NOW) Guidelines for Best-Practice Management of Water Supply and Sewerage recommend the development of integrated water cycle management (IWCM) plans.
+The IWCM Plan is a foundation strategic planning document used for NSW water local government water utilities.
 It explores the integration of water supply, sewerage and stormwater so that water is used optimally.
+The IWCM identifies the future water supply assets required within the next 30 year projections, supported by a 30 year financial plan.